qurator-spk/sbb_ned/README.md

 # Knowledge-base extraction:

-Look into the relevant section of the [SBB-Tools README](https://github.com/qurator-spk/sbb_tools).
+Look into the relevant section of the [Knowledge-base README](https://github.com/qurator-spk/sbb_knowledge-base).

 ***